All Episodes

 And I just wanted to call it and say thank you.

-I'm so glad you like listen.
+I'm so glad you like.

-Uh here's the other big news.
+Listen, here's the other big news.

-I didn't even really know until today that because of the success in week two.
+I didn't even really know until today that because of the success in week two, remember, we started in 373 theaters.

 We think we're going to be in 800 this weekend.

-Now again, we're doing this independently.
+Now, again, we're doing this independently.

-We have no backing, no support, no studio at all.
+We have no backing, no support, no studio at all because we didn't want their influence.

-Because once you get involved, then they have say over this and say over that, and they're annoying as hell and they don't know what they're doing.
+Because once you get involved, then they have say over this and say over that, and they're annoying as hell, and they don't know what they're doing.

 Steve Bannon will talk about the election results from last night.